Lauren Grüniger: Career

+Junior

-In 2021, as a junior, Grüniger won her first medal at an International Gymnastics Federation tournament in June, a bronze.
+In 2021, as a junior, Grüniger won her first medal at a FIG tournament in June, a bronze.
 She also had the highest score of all gymnasts at the Swiss National Championships that year.

 In 2022, she competed in the junior event at the Irina Cup, which was used as a selection event for the European Championships by the Swiss Gymnastics Federation.
 She won the bronze medal in the ball final.
 She was selected for the junior team at the European Championships and competed with ball only; she was 24th with that apparatus, and she and her teammates placed 18th in the team competition.